Iron Guard: Legacy

 The name Garda de Fier is also used by a small nationalist group active in the post-communist Romania.

 There are several contemporary far-right organizations in Romania, such as Totul pentru țară (Everything for the country), which existed until it was banned in 2015, and Noua Dreaptă (The New Right), the latter considering itself heir to the Iron Guard's political philosophy, including personality cult centered on Corneliu Codreanu; however, the group uses the Celtic cross, which is not associated with legionarism.

 Legionary architecture

 Through their summer work camps, the Legionnaires performed volunteer work involving the construction and reparation of roads, bridges, churches and schools in rural areas.
 One notable construction of the Iron Guard is the "Green House" (Casa Verde).
-Built in the Romanian architectural style, this building on the outskirts of 1930s Bucharest served as the Legion's headquarters and home to Codreanu.
-The intention of these camps was to cultivate athleticism, discipline, sense of community and elimination of certain societal divisions.
+Built in the Romanian architectural style, this building on the outskirts of 1930s Bucharest served as the Legion's headquarters and home to Codreanu. these camps intended to cultivate athleticism, discipline, sense of community and elimination of certain societal divisions.
 Horia Sima stated that the camps "destroyed class prejudice" by bringing together those from different classes.
 The attendees were not allowed to leave the camp except for emergencies and in their free time were to read literature.
 Following completion of camp time a diploma was received.